eelysee/eelysee/README.md

 I love dealing with big datasets and creating theoretical business/organizational designs using LLM's.

-I am currently building deep learning models for sports data using pytorch.
+I am currently building deep learning models for sports data using pytorch, and training machine learning models to develop custom recipes.

 <!--
 **eelysee/eelysee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.